Two Phases

 PMID: 40223660 | Design: Retrospective 7-year | n: 292 | Journal: J Sex Med

 Limitations: Single-center tertiary referral.
 7-year retrospective.
-Modeling intensity not standardized across patients.
+Adverse-effect-driven non-compliance limits per-protocol curvature interpretation.

 PMID: 35252236 | Design: Meta-analysis, 5 RCTs | n: 1,227 | Journal: Front Med